vishalbelsare/vale-server/website/docs/vale-server/clients/vscode.md

 ## Installation

-After you have Vale Server [installed and running](/install), you can install the VS Code exntension through the built-in exntension manager:
+After you have Vale Server [installed and running](/vale-server/install), you can install the VS Code extension through the built-in extension manager:

 ![](/img/clients/vscode/install.png)